FIWARE/tutorials.NGSI-v2/docs/crud-operations.md

 ## Batch CRUD Operations

-Additionally the Orion Context Broker has a convenience batch operation endpoint `/v2/op/update` to manipulate multiple entities in a single operation.
+Additionally, the Orion Context Broker has a convenience batch operation endpoint `/v2/op/update` to manipulate multiple entities in a single operation.

 Batch operations are always triggered by a POST request where the payload is an object with two properties: